4 steps that ensure your recruitment process is GDPR compliant

 - Keep any relevant files together – they will be easier to archive or delete as a group

-- Update (or put in place) GDPR compliant procedures for managing consent, storage and breaches
+- Update (or put in place) GDPR compliant procedures (an ATS) for managing consent, storage and breaches

 - Identify your data ‘processors’ and ‘data ‘controllers’ and make sure they understand the new rules